Rami-Sabbagh/rami-sabbagh.github.io/content/en/posts/2015-05-16-welcome-back-everyone.md

 draft: false
 ---

 > **⚠ <u>Important</u>: This is a post from the _childhood archive_ which is written back in 2015, when I was ~14 years old (an 8th grade student).
-As you can notice many of basic problems in their content writing.
+As you can notice many basic problems in their content writing.
 Read _About Childhood Archive_ for more details on those posts.**

 Hey everyone :) , I’m back, Sorry for being too late :(, But i have some good news !